 "Don't worry.
 It won't." said Rokuna.

 "Thanks.
-Anyway, it's been a while since we met," she said.
-'These are my friends, Konata and Miyuki.
+Anyway, it's been a while, hasn't it?" she said.
+"These are my friends Konata and Miyuki.
 We've actually been friends since the beginning of high school."

 "Hi," said the former.
 "I'm Konata Izumi.
 Nice to meetcha."